Sunday

 9:40 am - 10:05 am

-"Plastics, Endocrine Disrupting Chemicals & Health: Towards a Legally Binding Instrument to End Plastic Pollution"
+"Plastics, Endocrine Disrupting Chemicals and Health: Towards a Legally Binding Instrument to End Plastic Pollution"

 10:05 am - 10:20 am